Garlic Butter Razor Clams

 Razor clam Washington, dig during razor clam Washington season.

-On the West Coast of the United States, these bamboo clams are mostly found in Washington state.
+On the West Coast of the United States, bamboo clams are mostly found in Washington state.

-The clam digging season typically runs from the end of October to the end of December.
-During this time, low tides tend to occur in the afternoon or evening, so no digging is allowed before noon to make sure that the clams have enough time to burrow back into the sand.
+The clam digging season usually runs from the end of October to the end of December.
+During this time, low tides tend to happen in the afternoon or evening, so digging isn’t allowed before noon to give the clams enough time to burrow back into the sand.

-If you live in Washington or are planning to visit, this can be an excellent time to try your hand at clamming.
-Check out the Washington Department of Fish and Wildlife website for more information.
+If you’re in Washington or planning a visit, this is a great opportunity to try your hand at clamming.
+For more details, be sure to check out the Washington Department of Fish and Wildlife website.

 Ingredients for razor clam recipe.